Linearization of the box-ball system with box capacity L: Conclusion

 \section{Conclusion}

-We proposed a method to linearize the time-evolution of BBS($L$) by decomposing a state into a sequence that shifts to the right at speed 1 and a binary sequence that exhibits the time evolution of BBS($1$).
+We proposed a method to linearize the time evolution of BBS($L$) by decomposing a state into two sequences: a sequence that shifts to the right at speed 1 and a binary sequence that exhibits the time evolution of BBS($1$).
 For a state including a negative value or a value greater than the box capacity, this method is applicable with a simple variable transformation.